 Not all thyroid enlargement is necessarily cancerous.
-In some cases, this enlargement, called a goiter, could be due to another cause entirely.
+In some cases, a thyroid enlargement called a goiter could the result of another problem entirely.

 Goiters can affect all domestic mammals and birds.
-They can be caused by iodine deficiencies, eating goitrogenic substances (foods or other substances that affect thyroid function), too much iodine in a diet, and inherited defects that affect the synthesis of thyroid hormones.
+They can be caused by too much or too little iodine in a diet, eating goitrogenic substances (foods or other substances that affect thyroid function), and inherited defects that affect the synthesis of thyroid hormones.

 Luckily, dietary imbalances are rare in dogs fed a commercial diet.
-Most goiters in dogs are caused by genetic defects, or they develop as a side effect of administration of trimethoprim-sulfa, an antibiotic used to treat a variety of infections in dogs, according to veterinarians.
+Most goiters in dogs are caused by genetic defects.
+They can also develop as a side effect of administration of trimethoprim-sulfa, an antibiotic used to treat a variety of infections in dogs, according to veterinarians.

-Goiters can be a symptom of congenital hypothyroidism, and Toy Fox Terriers, in particular, appear to be predisposed to congenital hypothyroidism with goiters.
+Goiters can be a symptom of congenital hypothyroidism (meaning a dog has hypothyroidism from the time they’re born).
+Toy Fox Terriers, in particular, appear to be predisposed to congenital hypothyroidism with goiters.

 Goiters often appear more alarming than they are.
 However, any swelling on your dog’s neck should be taken seriously.
 If you suspect your dog has a goiter, or if you find swelling in your dog’s neck, contact your veterinarian as soon as possible.

-Thyroid disease in dogs requires medical treatment from a veterinarian.
+Thyroid issues in dogs require medical treatment from a veterinarian.
 Make an appointment with your veterinarian if your dog is showing symptoms of thyroid disease.